Pungo Lake: Conservation

 The lake is a part of the Pungo unit of the Pocosin Lakes National Wildlife Refuge.
 The lake became a national wildlife refuge in the 1960s, and additional land was included in the refuge in the 1990s.
 It is a refuge for many migratory bird species, including snow geese, tundra swans. marsh birds, wood ducks, owls, and hawks.
 Other species that inhabit the Pungo Lake area include red wolves, white-tailed deer, otters, bobcats, and alligators.

+Ongoing hydrology restoration of Pungo Lake waterways is managed by the Refuge to reduce artificial drainage of water in what was once a closed lake, fed only by precipitation and drained only by diffusion and evaporation.
+Most water management infrastructure was installed by 2010.
+A reforestation program was established in 1999 to restore logged and deeply-burned wildfire areas and ensure Atlantic white cedar and canebrake habitat types are not lost.
+Prescribed controlled fire is used when the Pungo Lake area is not under drought conditions to mimic the natural fire interval, maintain habitat diversity, propagate native plants, and reduce fuel concentration to prevent future catastrophic wildfire and ground fire damage.